Purposes of Processing

 Erase and forget

-You have the right to request we erase data you no longer want us to hold.
+You have the right to request we erase data you no longer want us to hold in certain circumstances.
 We will not always be obliged to comply and erasure may mean you can no longer access our services, and it may impact your use of our Site.
 In particular, we may need to retain certain information for legal, recordkeeping purposes and/or to complete any transactions that you began prior to requesting such change or deletion.
-In most cases we will be able to anonymise your record, remove any extraneous personal data, and keep a record that an anonymous individual has undertaken certain activities or transactions with Life Cycle UK.
+In most cases, we will be able to anonymise your record, remove any extraneous personal data, and keep a record that an anonymous individual has undertaken certain activities or transactions with Life Cycle UK.

 There are some exemptions to the rights above, which means that we do not always have to comply with them, or we may be able to exclude certain information from the response to the request.
 For example, we can withhold information requested as part of an access request if releasing the information would prejudice an ongoing criminal investigation.
 If we are relying on an exemption, we will make this clear when we respond to your request.